Cub Scout day-camp – it will probably be chaotic. It might even be a little stressful. But, will it be worth it? Absolutely.

 This enthusiasm can be contagious to the younger Scouts, which means many Cub Scouts complete day-camp with a renewed excitement for Scouting.

 “They want to be like the older Scouts they met at camp.
-Some of the youth even make it a goal to return to camp to work on staff when they’re Boy Scouts,” Mooney says.
+Some of the youth even make it a goal to return to camp to work on staff when they’re in [Scouts BSA],” Mooney says.

 Connecting to the Community